deltachat-bot/deltachat-loginbot/DISCOURSE.md

 ## Getting a compiled version

 Each release comes with a compiled version for Linux x86 64 musl.
 This binary is stripped, optimized and should run on any Linux server with the said architecture regardless of the `libc` used in the distribution as the binary comes with its own `libc`.

+## Compiling from source

-However, if you want it for some other platform, you can [install the Rust toolchain](https://www.rust-lang.org/learn/get-started) and then `cargo build -r` in the project's directory to get an optimized release binary for your platform.
+If you want it for some other
+platform, you can [install the Rust toolchain](https://www.rust-lang.org/learn/get-started) and then `cargo build -r` in the project's directory to get an optimized release binary for your platform.